herzphi/herzphi.github.io/_pages/cv.md

 * Preparation of performance and health clusters of process and product variables using e.g.
 UMAP and K-means clustering
 * CI/CD, documentation and project management in Microsoft Azure DevOps

-## Skills

-### Software Development
-* **Programming Languages**:

-  Proficient in _Python 3_ with a foundation in _C_ for microcontroller computing
-* **Neural Networks**:

-  Experience designing, training, and optimizing deep learning models for applications such as tumor detection through image classification.
-Skilled in leveraging convolutional neural networks (CNNs) and transfer learning techniques using _TensorFlow_ and _PyTorch_.
-* **Data Analysis & Scientific Computing**:

-  Proficient in data manipulation and analysis using libraries like _Pandas_ and _NumPy_.
-Skilled in statistical analysis, visualization, and numerical methods with _Matplotlib_, _Scipy_, and _SimPy_.
-* **Machine Learning**:

-  Familiar with core ML techniques such as supervised/unsupervised learning, feature engineering, hyperparameter tuning, and model evaluation.
-Experienced with _Scikit-learn_ workflows for building predictive models.
-* **Version Control & DevOps**:

-  Skilled in version control with _Git_, implementing test-driven development with _pytest_, and configuring CI/CD pipelines using _Azure DevOps_.
-* **Database Management**:

-  Competent in _SQL_ and _NoSQL_ database management systems, including efficient querying and schema design for relational databases (SQL) and document-based databases (MongoDB).

 ### Languages
 * German (native)